edgedb/easy-edgedb/chapter20/index.md

 } filter exists .vampire_name;
 ```

-In our case, that's just Lucy: `{default::NPC {name: 'Lucy Westenra', vampire_name: {'Lucy'}}}` But if we wanted to, we could extend the game back to more historical times and link the vampire women to an `NPC` type.
+In our case, that's just Lucy: `{default::NPC {name: 'Lucy Westenra', vampire_name: {'Lucy'}}}` But if we wanted, we could extend the game back before the events of the book and link the vampire women to an `NPC` type.
 That would become their `former_self`.

 Our two enums were used for the `PC` and `Sailor` types: